 Finally…the word we’ve been using a lot.
 After 2 planned dates, Chris & Annie had a perfectly petite wedding with just their family.
 All beautifully set in Annie’s childhood home.
 Their vows shared with her Father officiating in front of a cozy fireplace.
 Then in a surprise twist for the Bride and Groom, a parade of guests came by in cars to celebrate with them after the ceremony.
-Annies’ reactions to each car full of loved ones were especially wonderful!
+Annies’ reactions to each car full of loved ones was especially wonderful!

 I’ve asked Annie & Chris to share about their day throughout the gallery…